Genealogy Images of History

 BOWLEGS, OK - 1920 Era.
 Site: Oklahoma.
 Named in story entitled SEMINOLE, BOWLEGS AND LITTLE RIVER by Watson L. Caldwell where author tells of striking oil near Seminole, OK and selling an undrilled lease for over two million dollars as found in this old and complete western magazine.

-BOWLES, Harry. - 1900 - 60 era.
+BOWLES, Harru. - 1900 - 60 era.
 Location US.
 Named in " The Pale Horsed Ever Rider" by Milt Hinkle.
 Even wonder about how the old rodeo hands entered the pearly gates?
-Here, the author tells of stories of how some of them hit The End of the Trail as fund in this old western magazine.
+Here, the author tells of stories of how some of them hit The End of the Trail as fund in this old western magazine

 BOWLIN, William * - 1933 - Byrd expedition pilot pictured and written about in featured collage of pictures entitled ANTARCTIC BOUND; THE SECOND BYRD EXPEDITION with photos of the specially built giant Curtis-Wright Condor airplane, Rear Admiral Richard E. Byrd and pilots Harold Irving June and William Bowlin as saved from this old American pictorial magazine.